Wise (WISE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wise Historical Price

-According to the latest data gathered on Wise live price page, the current price of Wise is 0.113892USD.
-The circulating supply of Wise(WISE) is 41.83M WISE , giving it a market capitalization of $4.75M.
+According to the latest data gathered on Wise live price page, the current price of Wise is 0.11139USD.
+The circulating supply of Wise(WISE) is 41.70M WISE , giving it a market capitalization of $4.64M.

 The Wise Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WISE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.